FunRunRushFlush/AdventOfCode2024/ReadMe.md

 A **C# application** designed to solve the daily challenges of Advent of Code 2024.
-This tool is equipped with (some) animations, benchmarks, and interactive input options to make solving challenges engaging.
+This tool is equipped with (some) animations, benchmarks, and interactive input options to make solving challenges engaging

 ---